 I should make it clear from the start that this won’t be a true “soup to nuts” article on keeping chickens; the information is simply too vast to condense it here.
 However, I do think the title suits the subject.
 It can be read as either: owning chickens can drive you slightly nuts, or you may become absolutely nuts about your chickens.
 For me, it’s a little of both.

 Over two years ago, my family began raising four Buff Orpington chickens: Hyacinth, Daisy, Rose and Violet.
 We call them our bouquet.
 Yes, we named them after flowers (and with a nod to a Brit-com from the 1990s called Keeping Up Appearances).
 Although it took a while, we can now tell them apart.
 Not only are their combs slightly different, but their personalities are also unique.
 For instance, ever since her babyhood, Violet has enjoyed singing out her peeps very prettily.
 As a chick, she used to steal bits of paper towel and run away screaming; now, she’s much more ninja-esque about the whole thing.
 Hyacinth is usually quiet and peaceful, but occasionally she’ll let out a loud squawk or two.
 It’s always a surprise.
 Rosie loves to carry on a conversation and will happily answer nearly every time you speak.
 Daisy, sweet Daisy, with her single rooster spur, is the largest and most docile of the bunch.
-(If you’d like to see a funny little youtube video of her reaction to a bath attempt, click here.)
-They can’t help but remind me of a group of sweet, elderly ladies, with their love of a good chat and the way they tuck themselves in for an early bedtime each night.
+They can’t help but remind me of a group of darling, elderly ladies, with their love of a good chat and the way they tuck themselves in for an early bedtime each night.
 These chickens are more than simply egg-layers, but I’m sure you’ve already guessed as much.

 Therefore, to anyone considering chicken ownership, please do just that: consider and consider and consider some more.
 If, after all of your considering, you’re still interested, I hope you will do your research.
 Veteran chicken owners may be happy to dole out sage advice.
 Other resources include books, such as Storey’s Guide to Raising Chickens, by Gail Damerow (2010), which was recommended by a friend and has been our chicken-raising lifeline.
 The Internet, too, can provide a wealth of information, provided everything presented there is taken with a Rubik’s Cube-sized grain of salt.
 Last, but in no way least, please check your local regulations (township, neighborhood, etc.) regarding the keeping of chickens.